 X509_STORE_CTX_get0_cert() retrieves an internal pointer to the certificate being verified by the ctx.

-X509_STORE_CTX_get1_chain() returns a complete validate chain if a previous call to X509_verify_cert() is successful.
-If the call to X509_verify_cert() is not successful the returned chain may be incomplete or invalid.
-The returned chain persists after the ctx structure is freed, when it is no longer needed it should be free up using:
+X509_STORE_CTX_get1_chain() returns a complete validate chain if a previous verification is successful.
+Otherwise the returned chain may be incomplete or invalid.
+The returned chain persists after the ctx structure is freed.
+When it is no longer needed it should be free up using:

 X509_verify_cert_error_string() returns a human readable error string for verification error n.